Early Childhood Specialist; Course/Workshop Instructor; Author

 Description of Course:

-This FDRIO-approved course will provide theory and practical application related to families going through the divorce process and mediation.
+This FDRIO/OAFM-approved course will provide theory and practical application related to families going through the divorce process and mediation.
 It will examine how attachment models carry over from marriage into separation, and will familiarize students with the parenting styles used that may impact upon children.
 It will also offer practical strategies how to manage conflict during mediation in “the best interests of the child”.
 The course combines lecture, individual and group exercises, as well as case studies, which will provide interactive activities in which the participants demonstrate their understanding of the applicable family relations literature in family mediation.The course will take into account a substantive knowledge base, core training and activities.

-Linda Rose Ennis, Ph.D,is a psychoanalytic therapist in private practice, a family mediator, an author, lecturer, affiliated with York University.
+Linda Rose Ennis, Ph.D,is a psychoanalytic therapist in private practice, who specializes in divorce empowerment, a family mediator, an author, and lecturer, affiliated with York University.
 Her education includes the following; a Ph.D. in Psychology and Education; a Masters in Education; a Diploma in Child Study and a teaching degree from the University of Toronto.
 She has written and spoken extensively on her research in her area of expertise, “On Combining Motherhood With Employment”, which was the first qualitative piece done in this area.
 She has, more recently, written contributions in the Encyclopedia of Motherhood, discussing the “empty nest”, the “mommy track”, and has contributed a chapter entitled “Contract-Faculty Mothers: On The Track To Nowhere” in O’Brien Hallstein & O’Reilly’s book entitled “Academic Motherhood in a Post-Second Wave Context” (Demeter Press:2012).
 Most recently, she has published her edited collection, “Intensive Mothering: The Cultural Contradictions of Modern Motherhood” (Demeter Press: 2014) and “After the Happily Ever After: Empowering Women and Mothers In Relationships” (Demeter Press: 2017).